IBM/Technology-Sandbox-Support/call-for-code-info/readme.md

 To run this application, you need the following:

 * The Weather Company Data trial subscription  -- link to CFC specific instructions to come
-* Free [Here Developer account](https://developer.here.com/?create=Freemium-Basic) and API key that you can generate through [HERE Access manager](https://platform.here.com/admin/apps?action=new-registration).
+* Free [Here Developer account](https://developer.here.com/?create=Freemium-Basic) and an API key that you can generate through [HERE Access manager](https://platform.here.com/admin/apps?action=new-registration).

 **[Geocoding and Search](https://sandbox.run.developer.ibm.com/#/apiext/heremaps--geocoding-and-search-api-v7)**

 Create location-enabled applications with the HERE Geocoding and Search APIs.
-To run this application, you need a free [Here Developer account](https://developer.here.com/?create=Freemium-Basic) and API key that you can generate through [HERE Access manager](https://platform.here.com/admin/apps?action=new-registration).
+To run this application, you need a free [Here Developer account](https://developer.here.com/?create=Freemium-Basic) and an API key that you can generate through [HERE Access manager](https://platform.here.com/admin/apps?action=new-registration).

 **[Public Transit Options](https://sandbox.run.developer.ibm.com/#/apiext/heremaps--here-public-transit-api)**

-Discover public transit options with HERE Public Transit API.
+Discover public transit options with the HERE Public Transit API.
-To run this application, you need the a free [Here Developer account](https://developer.here.com/?create=Freemium-Basic) and API key that you can generate through [HERE Access manager](https://platform.here.com/admin/apps?action=new-registration).
+To run this application, you need a free [Here Developer account](https://developer.here.com/?create=Freemium-Basic) and an API key that you can generate through [HERE Access manager](https://platform.here.com/admin/apps?action=new-registration).